HafizhRaditya/junkie/README.md

-# junkie
-You know a story about the scorpion and the frog?
+Download The Zip
 Get a compiler and run this
+(Only if you want to read)